covcom/388COM/Week_05_AdapterViews and Fragments/README.md

     </GridView>
     ```

-    There're some new attributes here, but most of them are self-explanatry.
+    There're some new attributes here, but most of them are self-explanatory.

 2. Open GridActivity.java, replace `onCreate()` with the following.
 The only thing new here is the Adapter, which we'll look at next.
     ```java